-Cards are widely accepted, but there are some local restaurants that are cash only.
-So do carry some cash with you, especially when buying local ferry and bus tickets, or using a taxi.
-Big ferry companies do take card payment.
+Cards are widely accepted, but some local restaurants are cash only.
+So do carry some cash with you, especially when buying local ferry and bus tickets or using a taxi.
+Big ferry companies do take card payments.

 Changing money is easy with similar rates in different exchange offices.
 The commission is already deducted from the rate shown on the table, so you’ll get the exact amount.

 Tipping in Croatia

 Tipping in Croatia is nonmandatory.
 It is mostly only done in cafes, bars, and restaurants, but you are welcome to tip in other places too.
 Leave up to 10% of the total amount of your dinner in restaurants, but only if you are satisfied with the service.
 If you are not, you can leave nothing.
 And if you are leaving a tip in Croatia, do that in cash even if you pay with the card.